Coppelia Ballet Overview

 Swanilda, the mayor’s spirited daughter, is determined to uncover the truth about Coppélia.
 Her cleverness and bravery drive much of the plot as she sneaks into Dr. Coppélius’s workshop and disguises herself as the mechanical doll.
 Renowned ballerinas like Alexandra Danilova and Patricia McBride have portrayed Swanilda with remarkable charm and wit, making the character a beloved figure in ballet history.

-Franz, Swanilda’s fiancé meets coppélia, is a character driven by curiosity and infatuation with girls.
+Franz, Swanilda’s fiancé meets coppélia, is a character-driven by curiosity and infatuation with girls.
 His fascination with Coppélia sets the story in motion, and his dancing adds a comedic element to the narrative.
 Many talented dancers have portrayed the character of Franz, each bringing their unique flair to the role.

 Dr. Coppélius, the eccentric dollmaker, is both a figure of mystery and humor.
 His attempts to bring Coppélia to life add a magical and somewhat eerie dimension to the story.
 The character’s distinct role in the narrative balances the themes of love and fantasy, making him an integral part of the ballet’s charm, especially in dr coppélius’s house.